PASMA Conference logo

 The SEC Centre and Radisson RED are a short walk (0.3 miles) away from each other.
 If this is difficult for you, please let us know via your booking form and we’ll do our best to assist.

-For instructors and other members attending the CPD event, we have arranged a coach to take you to Highreach Training – this is free of charge.
+For instructors and other members attending the CPD event, we have arranged an air-conditioned coach to take you to Highreach Training – this is free of charge.
+It will leave from the front entrance of the Radisson RED Glasgow.
+The coach company is Doig's of Glasgow and the vehicle is under 5 years old and fully Euro 6 Compliant.

 No, the venues are outside the zone.
 However, you should keep it in mind when planning your route, if your vehicle does not meet the emissions requirements.
 More info on Glasgow’s Low Emission Zone >>